 The mission of the Basic Energy Sciences (BES) program is to support fundamental research to understand, predict, and ultimately control matter and energy at the electronic, atomic, and molecular levels.
 BES research provides the foundations to develop new energy technologies, to mitigate the environmental impacts of energy generation/use, and to support DOE missions in energy, environment, and national security.
-The portfolio supports work in the natural sciences by emphasizing fundamental research in materials sciences, chemistry, geosciences, and biosciences.
+The portfolio supports fundamental research in materials sciences, chemistry, geosciences, and biosciences.
 BES-supported scientific user facilities provide specialized instrumentation and expertise that enable scientists to carry out experiments not possible at individual laboratories.